Subcategory (RNA class) for MIR5196 Gene

 GeneCards Summary for MIR5196 Gene

 MIR5196 (MicroRNA 5196) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and B cell receptor signaling pathway (KEGG).
 An important paralog of this gene is SIGLEC1.

 UniProtKB/Swiss-Prot for MIR5196 Gene